rsoeyadi/MIT-Missing-Semester/Lecture 1.md

     - basically, when we run a command, the computer will look into the path for a program that can run what I am asking the computer to do (ex., it needs to find out where to find the date program)

+    - `PATH` is a colon separated list of directories to search for commands.

     - if we want to figure out what is running the command I want to execute, we can do the following

       ```bash
       ryans@Ryans-MacBook-Pro ~ % which echo
       echo: shell built-in command